Home Care Service

 Assessing your needs

-Once you have made contact or Home Care receives a referral on your behalf, we will contact you to talk about your needs and explore ways to help you achieve what’s important to you.
-We will work with you and/ or your representative to understand your individual needs, preferences, strengths and abilities.
+Once you have made contact or Home Care receives a referral on your behalf, a Home Care Service representative will contact you to talk about your needs and explore ways to help you achieve what’s important to you.
+Then, if we are able to assist, we will then work with you on a plan tailored to your individual circumstances.
+A written agreement outlining your services and fees will be drawn up for your signature.
+Home Care can refer you to an advocacy organisation if you require support with your application.
+Once your services start, we will regularly review your needs.

-- an older person aged 65 or over and having difficulties managing in your home (or over 50 if you are an Aboriginal person)
+- An older person aged 65 or over and having difficulties managing in your home (or over 50 if you are an Aboriginal or Torres Straight Islander)

-- a younger person with a disability needing help with daily living tasks
+- A younger person with a disability needing assistance with daily living tasks

-- a carer providing help to an older person or a younger person with a disability.
+- A carer providing help to an older person or a young person with a disability

 Who delivers the services?

-We employ approx. 4,500 staff to service 43 branches in over 120 locations throughout NSW.
-Our care team provides around 4 million hours of service to 50,000 clients each year.
+We employ over 4000 staff to service more than 100 locations throughout NSW.
+Our care team provides over 3.6 million hours of service to over 51,000 clients each year.

 What do services cost?

 Clients pay a contribution toward the services they receive from the Home Care Service.
+The amount of money you contribute varies depending on the program that subsidises your service and your individual circumstances.
 Read some general information.
-Your Home Care Service representative will advise you about what you will contribute.
+Home Care will advise you what your contribution will be.

-The remaining costs are shared between the NSW and Australian governments' Home and Community Care program.
+The remaining costs are met by the Australian governments' Home and Community Care program.

 Our client information page outlines: